lambdaclass/elixir_riak_core/README.md

 # Riax ![Build](https://github.com/lambdaclass/elixir_riak_core/actions/workflows/github-actions.yml/badge.svg)

 Riax is an Elixir wrapper for Riak Core.
-Riak Core is a distributed systems framework, written in Erlang.
-You can think of it as a building block for distributed and scalable systems.
+Riak Core is a building block for distributed and scalable systems in the form of an Erlang Framework.
-Check the
 To learn more, you can check the useful links section in the repo linked above, and check the [docs](https://lambdaclass.github.io/elixir_riak_core/api-reference.html) for more.
 If you want to set it up with Erlang, we also have an [up-to-date (OTP 25) tutorial](https://github.com/lambdaclass/riak_core_tutorial).
-# Riak Core:
+# Riak Core
 ## What is it?
 It is based on the [Dynamo architecture](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf), meaning it is easy to scale horizontally and distributes work in a decentralized